a-berahman/Room/README.md

 [Click Here To Read About Different Part](https://medium.com/@a.berahman)

 ### What You Will Learn
-This source covers the essential information and that every serious programmer needs to know about algorithms and data structures, Furthermore you can access to huge amount of LeetCode and Hackerrank approches.
+This source covers the essential information and that every serious programmer needs to know about algorithms and data structures, Furthermore you can access to huge amount of LeetCode and Hackerrank approaches.

 ### Roadmap